-Lorenzo Pellicioli Chairman Paolo Ceretti Chief Exective Officer Report on Operations
+Lorenzo Pellicioli Chairman

+Chief Exective Officer

-1. Profile of DeA Capital S.p.A.
+Profile of

-With Combined Assets Under Management () of over EUR 22,600 million and an investment portfolio of approximately EUR 390 million, DeA Capital S.p.A. is Italy's main independent operator in Alternative Asset Management (for assets under management).
+With Combined Assets Under Management (\) of over EUR 22,600 million and an investment portfolio of approximately EUR 390 million, DeA Capital S.p.A. is Italy's main independent operator in Alternative Asset Management (for assets under management).

-The Group Platform - concentrated on the two subsidiaries, DeA Capital Real Estate SGR and DeA Capital Alternative Funds SGR, as well as on the indirect holding in Quaestio Capital Management SGR - is engaged in the promotion, management and development of real estate, private equity and credit investment funds and providing investment solutions for institutional investors.
+The Group Platform - concentrated on the two subsidiaries, DeA Capital Real Estate SGR and DeA Capital Alternative Funds SGR, as well as on the indirect holding in Quaestio Capital Management SGR - is engaged in the promotion, management and development of real estate, private equity and credit investment funds and providing investment solutions for institutional investors